Indian Country’s Employment Law Update

 - How your organization can mitigate the impact

-- How state wage and labor laws impact your organization (how/if state fees can be docked from employees' paychecks, charges for uniforms, pooling tips)
+- How state wage and labor laws impact your organization

 - What do state drug testing laws mean for you?